daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 * `wg pubkey > publickey`: Generates a public key from the private key and saves the public key in a file called `publickey`

 ### Configure the server interface
-Armed with our private and public keys, it's time to set up the first interface.
-I chose to start with the interface for my server.
+With the private and public keys ready, it's time to set up the Wireguard interface on the server.

 1. Create an interface called `wg0` using the [`ip`](https://man7.org/linux/man-pages/man8/ip.8.html) command.
     ```shell